-The temperature in MAC is controlled by the AC system, which compensate the releasing heat from illumination system.
+- 250 In the MAC, the temperature between the enclosure and the chamber is controlled by the AC system and of the chamber itself, by the temperature of air in this space.
 The calibrated dewpoint hygrometer (Edgetech sensor) is used as a reference for Sensirion capacitance sensors during dark conditions (no irradiation of the chamber) where there is no influence of temperature gradient caused by the light sources.
-The dark experiment at a set temperature of 16°C and two photooxidation experiments at different set points of relative humidity (40% and 70%) and a set temperature of 25 °C were conducted to examine the temperature and relative humidity homogeneity of the chamber.
+The dark experiment at a set temperature of 16°C and two photooxidation experiments at different set points of relative humidity (40% and 70%) and a set temperature of 25°C were conducted to examine the - 255 temperature and relative humidity homogeneity of the chamber.

-Figure 3a shows the evolution of temperature at the chamber wall and at the centre of the chamber measured by the Edgetech and one Sensirion sensor, respectively, during dark and photooxidation experiments.
-The temperature accuracy of sensors is ± 0.3 °C and ± 0.2 °C for the Sensirion sensor and Edgetech sensor at 25 °C, respectively.
-In photooxidation experiments, the temperature in the chamber centre (24 ± 1 °C) is stable and slightly higher than that in the chamber wall (23 ± 1 °C).
+Figure 2a shows the evolution of temperature at the chamber wall and at the centre of the chamber measured by the Edgetech and one Sensirion sensor, respectively, during dark and photooxidation experiments.
+The temperature accuracy of sensors is ± 0.3°C and ± 0.2°C for the Sensirion sensor and Edgetech sensor at 25°C, respectively.
+In photooxidation experiments, the temperature in the chamber centre (24 ± 1°C) is stable and slightly higher than that in the chamber wall (23 ± 1°C).
 Such a gradient might be caused by the cooler air between the chamber wall and enclosure and incomplete mixing.
-The temperature in dark conditions shows good agreement with the two sensors, around 16 °C. Figure 3b shows the relative humidity results of the two photooxidation experiments measured by the Sensirion and Edgetech sensors.
-In the light experiment, the RH in the centre of the chamber measured by the Sensirion capacitance sensor (40 \pm 1% and 70 \pm 1%) was slightly higher than the RH at the wall of the chamber measured by the Edgetech hygrometer (39 \pm 1% and 65 \pm 1%).
-In the light experiments, it appears that both the temperature and humidity were higher in the centre of the MAC than that of the wall, while in the dark experiments these differences were negligible as they were within the uncertainty of our measurement.
-A likely explanation for this unexpected behaviour in the light experiments can be possibly to the radiative heating of the sensors in these experiments that could result in an over-estimation of the RH.
+The temperature in dark conditions shows good agreement with the two sensors, around 16°C.

+Figure 2b displays the relative humidity results of the two photooxidation experiments measured by the Sensirion and Edgetech sensors.
+The RH in the centre of the chamber measured by the Sensirion capacitance sensor $(40 \pm 1\%$ and $70 \pm 1\%)$ was slightly lower than the RH at the wall of the chamber measured by the Edgetech hygrometer $(39 \pm 1\%$ and $65 \pm 1\%)$

-3.2.
+270 3.2.
 Mixing

 NO, NO2 and NO_x are selected as gas tracers to test the gas-phase mixing time inside the reactor.
 There are no fans or other equipment inside the chamber, however, NO_x is injected as NO2 into the 3 m3 min-1 (=50 L s-1) flow through the 50 mm diameter inlet at a velocity of approximately 25 m/s, inducing near instantaneous mixing throughout the chamber.
-Throughout an experiment, the forceful agitation of the Teflon walls by the AC flow between the enclosure and chamber continuously maintains mixing inside the reactor.
-As shown in Figure 2b (for clarity see Fig. S2a), the mixing time for NO, NO2 and NO_x gases is in the order of few minutes.
-Typically, the mixing time in atmospheric simulation chambers fall within the range of minutes, for example, 1 min in the CESAM chamber with 4.2 m3 (Wang et al., 2011) and 2 mins in the GIG-CAS chamber 30 m3 (Wang et al., 2014)
+Throughout the duration of an experiment, the forceful agitation of the Teflon walls by the AC flow between the enclosure and chamber

-Non-acidic seed particles (ammonium sulfate, AS) were chosen to examine the mixing time of particles in the chamber.
-Briefly, seed particles were injected into the seed aerosol residence chamber (Fig. 1) and mixed for 1 min and subsequently introduced into the chamber at the flowrate of 3 m3 min-1.
-Figure 2c (for clarity see Fig. S2b) shows the number concentration of particles measured by the wCPC as a function of time, which shows that the mixing time for seed particles in the chamber is around 2.5 mins.
+- 275 continuously maintains mixing inside the reactor.
+As shown in Figure 3a, the mixing time for NO, NO2 and NOx gases is somewhere less than 2 minutes.
+Typically, the mixing time in atmospheric simulation chambers fall in the range of minutes, for example, 1 min in the CESAM chamber with 4.2 m3 (Wang et al., 2011) and 2 mins in the GIG-CAS chamber 30 m3 (Wang et al., 2014) - 280 Neutral seed particles (ammonium sulfate, AS) were chosen to examine the mixing time of particles in the chamber.
+Briefly, seed particles were injected into the seed aerosol residence chamber and mixed for 1min and subsequently introduced into chamber at the flowrate of 3 m3 min-1.
+Figure 3b shows the concentration of total particles measured by the wCPC as a function of time, which shows that the mixing time for seed particles in the chamber is around 2.5 mins.
 This time is comparable with the gases mixing time in the chamber.
-Furthermore, as can be seen, after the addition of NO_x and seed aerosol to the chamber and the air condition is turned on, the mixing ratios of NO_x are remaining constant within few minutes after their injection.
-Similarly, the number concentration of the seed aerosol shows some fluctuations over the first ~10 mins and they appear to stabilise and being subjected to the expected losses to the chamber walls.
-The stability in the measured concentrations of those tracers provides evidence for the effectiveness of the mixing of the components of the MAC, while the low standard deviations between the experiments (shown as shaded areas) further demonstrate the repeatability that can be achieved in our system.